Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Michigan and its opponents have combined to score more than 50.5 points in three of five games this season.
+- Michigan and its opponents have gone over the current 50.5-point total in three of five games this season.

-- Nebraska has combined with its opponents to score more than 50.5 points in two games this season.
+- Nebraska's games have gone over 50.5 points in two opportunities this season.

-- Saturday's total is 21.6 points lower than the two team's combined 72.1 points per game average.

-- These two squads combine to surrender 28.3 points per game, 22.2 fewer than this contest's over/under.
+- The two teams combine to score 72.1 points per game, 21.6 more than the total in this contest.

-- The average total in Wolverines games this season is 52.6, 2.1 points more than Saturday's over/under of 50.5.

-- The 55.7 PPG average total in Cornhuskers games this season is 5.2 points more than this game's over/under.
+- The 28.3 combined points per game that these two squads have allowed this season are 22.2 fewer than the 50.5 total in this contest.

 Michigan Stats and Trends

-- In Michigan's five games this year, it has four wins against the spread.

-- The Wolverines are 3-1 ATS when favored by 3.5 points or more this season.
+- So far this season, the Wolverines have been installed as favorites by a 3-point margin or more four times and are 3-1 ATS in those matchups.

-- Michigan's games this year have gone over the point total two times in five opportunities (40%).
+- Michigan's games this year have hit the over on two of five set point totals (40%).

 - When Michigan puts up more than 15.5 points, it is 4-1 against the spread and 5-0 overall.

-- The Wolverines average 436.8 yards per game, 114.8 more yards than the 322 the Cornhuskers give up per matchup.
+- The Wolverines average 436.8 yards per game, 114.8 more yards than the 322 the Cornhuskers give up per outing.

-- When Michigan churns out more than 322 yards, the team is 4-0 against the spread and 4-0 overall.
+- Michigan is 4-0 against the spread and 4-0 overall when the team piles up more than 322 yards.

-- The Wolverines have turned the ball over one time this season, six fewer than the Cornhuskers have forced (7).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.